Preston Campbell: Penrith Panthers

 On 7 August 2002, it was announced that Campbell had agreed to terms with the Penrith Panthers (then under the guidance of his former mentor, John Lang) for a three-year term.
 Although Campbell had been given no guarantees on which position he would play, he said that he was looking forward to playing under John Lang once more.

-In his first season with the Penrith Panthers in 2003, and back in his more familiar role at halfback/five-eighth, he proved to be a great asset to the team, playing every minute of every match for the entire season.
+In his first season with the Penrith Panthers in 2003, and in his previous role at halfback/five-eighth, he proved to be a great asset to the team, playing every minute of every match for the entire season.

 Campbell played at five-eighth in the 2003 NRL grand final-winning Panthers team, kicking two goals.
 As 2003 NRL premiers, the Panthers travelled to England to face Super League VIII champions, the Bradford Bulls in the 2004 World Club Challenge.
 Campbell played at five-eighth, missing his sole goal kick in the Panthers' 22–4 loss.